Kalisolaite 'Uhila: Biography

 Kalisolaite ‘Uhila was born in Tonga in 1981, and is based in Auckland.
 'Uhila began as a print maker, completing his Bachelor of Visual Arts in 2010.
 He then moved into being a performance artist and completed a Master of Performance and Media Arts in 2016, for which his thesis was entitled: Maumau-taimi: Wasting Time; Being Useless.

 'Uhila's performances have been wide ranging, including "living in a shipping container with a pig for a week,... performing on the roof of a gallery to bemused spectators in adjacent high-rise buildings and the street below, and 'cooking' himself in an umu."

-His most famous work, Mo'ui tukuhausia, involved him sleeping rough at Te Tuhi Gallery (2012) and Toi o Tāmaki Auckland Art Gallery (2014), for which he was a finalist for the Walters Prize in 2014.
+His most famous work, Mo'ui tukuhausia, involved him sleeping rough at Te Tuhi Gallery (2012) and the Auckland Art Gallery (2014), for which he was a finalist for the Walters Prize in 2014.

 In 2015, Ongo Mei Moana saw 'Uhila spend six-hours a day conducting the tide of Oriental Bay, Wellington.
 In 2019, he performed at the Second Honolulu Biennial.

-In 2020, 'Uhila was featured in Robert George's movie I Am the Moment, which competed in the Whānau Mārama New Zealand International Film Festival.
+In 2020, 'Uhila was featured in Robert George's movie I Am the Moment, which competed in the New Zealand International Film Festival.
 The film featured 'Uhila's work in Tokyo while in residency at Youkobo Art Space in 2018.

-In 2022, he performed Mother Man with his nephew, at the Toi o Tāmaki Auckland Art Gallery, which reinterpreted "Tongan gender roles enacted in ritual and ceremonial events which govern interactions."
-From 2023-2024, he also worked in New York City and Heretaunga Hastings.
-In 2024, 'Uhila performed Kelekele Mo‘ui (Living Soil) at Te Whare Toi o Heretaunga Hastings Art Gallery.
+In 2022, he performed Mother Man with his nephew, at the Auckland Art Gallery, which reinterpreted "Tongan gender roles enacted in ritual and ceremonial events which govern interactions."
+From 2023-2024, he also worked in New York City and Hastings.
+In 2024, 'Uhila performed Kelekele Mo‘ui (Living Soil) at the Hastings Art Gallery.